-DFLAGS: -0 As described in 2.3.1 Environment Variables Recognized by the Compiler , p.15, DFLAGS is a convenient way to give options with an environment variable.
-Command line dcc -t target2 -XO test1.c The command line is used to select the special processor target2 and extended optimization.
-Excerpts from configuration file dtools.conf if (!\$DTARGET) DTARGET=target1 If the target had not been set on the command line or elsewhere, it would default to target1 . \$DFLAGS \$ \$DFLAGS evaluates to -O . \$ is a special variable evaluating to all of the command-line arguments.
+DFLAGS: -O As described in 2.3.1 Environment Variables Recognized by the Compiler , p.15, DFLAGS is a convenient way to give options with an environment variable.
+Command line dcc -ttarget2 -XO test1.c The command line is used to select the special processor target2 and extended optimization.
+Excerpts from configuration file dtools.conf if (!\$DTARGET) DTARGET=target1 \$DFLAGS \$ \$DFLAGS evaluates to -O . \$ is a special variable evaluating to all of the command-line arguments.
 The -XO option from the command line overrides the related -O option from the DFLAGS environment variable.